 Table of Contents

-Did you know that every Epiphone guitar has a serial number or factory code on it?
-The factory code may not mean much to most players, but it can actually be quite interesting and provide some valuable information.
+Did you know that every Epiphone guitar has a serial number on it?
+This code may not mean much to most players, but it can actually be quite interesting and provide some valuable information.

-Moreover, these codes can be essential in helping you determine the guitar’s age.
-Plus the history associated with the instrument.
+These numbers can be essential in helping you determine the guitar’s age.
+Plus, the history associated with the instrument and more.
 This is very valuable if you’re ever in the market for an Epiphone.

 What are Epiphone Factory Codes?

-Most Epiphone guitars have a code consisting of both letters and numbers.
+Most Epiphone guitars have both letters and numbers.
 These codes are used to indicate the factory where the guitar was made, as well as the year it was manufactured.

-For example, a code of SI02060234 has both letters and numbers.
-This tells us that the guitar was made at the Samick factory in Bogor, Indonesia (SI).
-The first two digits (02) indicate that it was manufactured in 2002.
+For example, an arrangement of SI02060234 has both letters and numbers.
+This tells us that the guitar was made at the Samick factory in Bogor, Indonesia.
+The first two digits indicate that it was made in 2002.

 Note: The serial number can vary due to the different factories used by Epiphone.
-For example, The letter count can be either one or two, and the numbers can be 4, 6, 7, 8, or 9 digits long.
-It’s possible that the code contains no letters at all!
+For example, The letter count can be either one or two, and the numbers can be 4 to 9 digits long.
+It’s also possible that the code contains no letters at all.

-How can you find the Epiphone Factory Code on your guitar?
+How can you find the serial number on your guitar?

-Many Epiphone electric guitars have a serial code stamped on the back of the headstock.
-This multiple-digit serial number includes a lettered code.
+Many Epiphone electric guitars have a serial code stamped into the wood of the headstock.
+Spin your guitar around and look at the back, just above the tuners.

 If you own an acoustic guitar, this code will be found inside the body.
 Normally on a sticker that can be seen through the sound hole.